pengzhi1998/academic-kickstart/content/project/Image Processing/index.md

 # Project summary to display on homepage.
 summary = """
  An implementation of image processing with different algorithms.<br>
- The course work for Signal and Systems
+ The course project for *Signal and Systems*.
  """

 # image_preview = "MIPS_CPU/FPGA.png"